Lorenzo Insigne

 Insigne began his professional career with Napoli in 2009, making his Serie A debut in 2010, but was later sent on consecutive season loan spells to Cavese, Foggia and Pescara, before returning to Napoli in 2012.
-Insigne is capable of playing on either flank, or through the centre, but is usually deployed as left winger.
-He is known in particular for his creativity, short height, speed and technical ability, as well as his accuracy from free-kicks.
+After departing Napoli, he later moved to Major League Soccer side Toronto FC in 2022.

-Insigne has represented the Italy national under-21 team, with which he won a runner-up medal at the 2013 UEFA European Under-21 Championship.
-He made his debut for the senior team in September 2012, and has represented Italy at the 2014 FIFA World Cup, UEFA Euro 2016, and UEFA Euro 2020, winning the latter tournament.
+Insigne represented the Italy national under-21 team, with which he won a runner-up medal at the 2013 UEFA European Under-21 Championship.
+He made his debut for the senior team in September 2012, and represented Italy at the 2014 FIFA World Cup, UEFA Euro 2016, and UEFA Euro 2020, winning the latter tournament.

 Club career

 Early career

 In 2006, at age 15, Insigne was signed by Napoli from Olimpia Sant'Arpino for €1,500.
 In 2008, he made his debut for the Primavera team, with whom he scored 15 goals in the 2009–10 season.
-He was first called-up to the first team under Roberto Donadoni, playing some friendlies in the summer of 2009, before making his Serie A debut under Walter Mazzarri, on 24 January 2010, in a 2–0 win away to Livorno.
+He was first called up to the first team under Roberto Donadoni, playing some friendlies in the summer of 2009, before making his Serie A debut under Walter Mazzarri, on 24 January 2010, in a 2–0 win away to Livorno.
 He played the remainder of the season on loan at Cavese in Lega Pro Prima Divisione, where he made 10 appearances.